 Risk/ opportunity type Description Relevant scenarios and time horizons Our strategic response Transition Risk - Reputation Inability to attract or retain talent due to increased reputational damage and volatility in emissions intensive industries.
-Potential to be significant in the medium to long term in Aggressive Mitigation, and in the long term in Disorderly Mitigation. • We are positioning the Group to be an active participant in the transition to a lower carbon economy over time.
+Potential to be significant in the medium to long term in Aggressive Mitigation, and in the long term in Disorderly Mitigation.
+We are positioning the Group to be an active participant in the transition to a lower carbon economy over time.
 Initiatives such as the Geelong Energy Hub will provide significant opportunities for our present and future employees, including the Gas Terminal Project, which is currently providing opportunities for highly skilled roles.
 Physical Risk - Chronic Increased frequency of flooding associated with rising sea levels at the Geelong Refinery and coastal fuel terminals - resulting in asset damage (increased costs) and disrupted operations (decreased revenue).
 Potential to be significant for the refinery in the medium to long term in Limited Mitigation and Disorderly Mitigation, and in the longer term in Limited Mitigation for coastal terminals.
 We have Emergency Response plans in place for each of our facilities, and Business Continuity Plans for our overall operations and supply chains.
 We continuously assess and renew our asset integrity programs, including to adapt to changed circumstance, to ensure reliable and continuous supply.
 We consider physical climate risks when developing significant projects such as the Gas Terminal project at Geelong.
-Physical Risk - Acute Increase in frequency and severity of extreme weather events (storms, cyclones, floods, heatwaves) resulting in: supply chain delays, power outages, asset damage; increased stormwater management requirements at the refinery and terminals; and increased employee health impacts and reduced accessibility to the workplace/customers.
+Physical Risk - Acute Increase in frequency and severity of extreme weather events (storms, cyclones, floods, heatwaves) resulting in: • supply chain delays, power outages, asset damage; • increased stormwater management requirements at the refinery and terminals; and • increased employee health impacts and reduced accessibility to the workplace/customers.
 Potential to be significant for the refinery, and to a lesser extent our fuel terminals, in the short, medium and long term in Limited Mitigation and Disorderly Mitigation, with impact increasing in the longer term.
 We undertake, review and assess our asset integrity programs to maintain their resilience to changing environment and circumstances.
-Where appropriate, we have redundancy and back-up systems to maintain continued operations.
+Where appropriate we have redundancy and back-up systems to maintain continued operations.
 We periodically review our stormwater management procedures and the effectiveness of our stormwater management infrastructure, and implement upgrade projects where necessary.
-Opportunity Increased demand for infrastructure to distribute low emissions fuels such as EVs (via charging infrastructure) and hydrogen, and for grid stability systems in response to the uptake of small-scale renewables, creating new revenue streams for our Retail network.
-Potential to be significant in the medium term in Aggressive Mitigation and Disorderly Mitigation, with opportunity increasing in the longer term.
-We are involved in a pilot to install EV charging stations at selected retail sites, to gain experience in the logistical and commercial aspects of deploying EV charging technology, and insights into customer uptake trends and behaviours.
-We are involved in a number of hydrogen R&D and advocacy forums, including the Australian Hydrogen Council.
+Opportunity Increased demand for infrastructure to distribute Potential to be significant in the We are involved in a pilot to install EV charging stations at selected retail sites, to gain experience in the logistical and companying appears of medium term in and Disorderly in the longer term.